-This section will introduce the concept of logical objects called RemoteObjects like state data, the visualisation content or remote-procedure-calls(RPCs) [18].
-Since the application coupling is targeting the visualisation and the user interaction, the low level coupling concentrates on exchanging the states of the visualisation content and the user interaction.
+This section will introduce the concept of logical objects called RemoteObjects like state data, the visualization content or remote-procedure-calls(RPCs) [18].
+Since the application coupling is targeting the visualization and the user interaction, the low level coupling concentrates on exchanging the states of the visualization content and the user interaction.
 For example both applications handle and visualize VTK visualization pipelines.
-One visualization pipeline describes one piece of visualisation content.
-But these visualisation contents are used in different windowsystems due to the fact that ViSTA is an application for heterogenous displaysystems.
+One visualization pipeline describes one piece of visualization content.
+But these visualization contents are used in different window systems due to the fact that ViSTA is an application for heterogeneous display systems.
 The fact that parts of the applications do the same (visualizing content) but partly work differently motivated the concept of RemoteObjects.
-These RemoteObject shall describe a logically equivalent part of each application with different implementations.
-RemoteObjects will allow a tight coupling and a generic state update mechanism over network on an per-object level.
+These RemoteObjects shall describe a logically equivalent part of each application with different implementations.
+RemoteObjects will allow a tight coupling and a generic state update mechanism over network on a per-object level.
 In this case a tight coupling stands for a communications interface between both applications to synchronize their states.

 Fig. 2.
-RemoteObject Class Diagramm
+RemoteObject class diagram.